msokolov/lux/doc/PLANS.md

 ### Cache compiled and optimized queries

+This will save time spent reading, parsing and optimizing queries that are repeated.

+### Handle distributed indexes (SolrCloud)

+To scale up to huge databases (on the order of 1TB and up), we would need to support running queries against a distributed index.
+Solr already does this, but we don't use its implementation currently.
+Rather, we have a simpler implementation based on lower-level Lucene search functions which operate only on a local index.
+The work here involves providing a new implementation of the low-level search iterators that re-uses Solr's sharding components.

 ## Iterate over leaf DocReaders internally

 Currently we rely on some generic functionality in Lucene that exposes a